lvanderveekens/stessaluna/README.md

 # Stessaluna

-A social platform for community-driven language exercises. 🇳🇱🇮🇹🇺🇸
+A social platform for community-driven language learning exercises. 🇳🇱🇮🇹🇺🇸

 ## Installation